enriquesoto/naive_bayes/README.md

 ---------------------------------------------

-means that we have to choose the highest value, i.e. for the first row we choose 0.454100 -> unaac for second row choose 0.7357 -> good and so on
+means that we have to choose the highest value, i.e. for the first row we choose 0.454100 -> unaac;
+for second row choose 0.7357 -> good and so on